xhros/Home-Lab/ceph_dashboard.md

 ceph config get mgr mgr/dashboard/$name/ssl_server_port
 ```

-<H2>Section 4b: Setting up the Dashboard Configs - Global Option</H2>
+<H2>Section 4b: Setting up the Dashboard Configs - Global Level</H2>
+This is only performed one on the master node.
 We will be using the default ports.
 Change these to fit your needs.
 Using :: as the server address binds to all IPv4 and IPv6 addresses.

 ```bash
 ceph config set mgr mgr/dashboard/server_addr [::]